ivirabyan/jquery-mentions/README.md

 jquery-mentions
 ===============
-This plugin was made to solve the issues of podio's jquery.mentionsInput.
+This plugin was made as a robust alternative to podio's jquery.mentionsInput.

-Advantages to jquery.mentionsInput:
+Advantages over jquery.mentionsInput:
+- Many issues are solved
+- Text input support
+- Hidden-input with markuped text created automatically
 - Uses jQuery UI autocomplete
 - The code is much smaller
-- Text input support
-- Hidden-input with markuped text created automatically

 Solved issues of jquery.mentionsInput:
 - Adding spaces before mention shows overlay